RedisAI/RedisAI/docs/commands.md

 ## AI.SCRIPTEXECUTE

 The **`AI.SCRIPTEXECUTE`** command runs a script stored as a key's value on its specified device.
-It accepts one or more input tensors, int, float or strings and store output tensors.
+It accepts one or more inputs, where the inputs could be tensors stored in RedisAI, int, float, or strings and stores the script outputs as RedisAI tensors if required.

 The run request is put in a queue and is executed asynchronously by a worker thread.
 The client that had issued the run request is blocked until the script run is completed.
 When needed, tensors data is automatically copied to the device prior to execution.